This is available for Graders in Marking 2.0.

 - Marking deadline: If a marking deadline has been set at test level or at the candidate level, then this will be shown here.

-It is possible to create new lists by pressing the + button to the right of the lists.
+- It is possible to create new lists by pressing the + button to the right of the lists.
 The columns in the lists can also be changed/edited.
-Read more about this in the article "Masters lists, filters and search".

 At the candidate level, you have the following: